DseaKu/Google_hashcode2021/README.md

 This script is my new project to improve my skills in Python, NumPy and Pandas.
-Hope u ll enjoy my beginner code :-)
+Hope you enjoy my beginner code :-)

+Feel free to contact me for improvements.